ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 `New-OrganizationSegment -Name "Research" -UserGroupFilter "Department -eq 'Research'"`

 `New-OrganizationSegment -Name "Manufacturing" -UserGroupFilter "Department -eq 'Manufacturing'"`

-After you run each cmdlet, you should see a list of details about the new segment.
-Details include the segment's type, who created or last modified it, and so on.

-> [!IMPORTANT]
-> **Make sure that your segments do not overlap**.
-Each user in your organization should belong to one (and only one) segment.
-No user should belong to two or more segments.

 ### View or edit existing segments